ASU-APG/VLI_SDRO/README.md

     --T 0.2 \
     --argmax_parents
 ```
+The code we have provided may have some local paths to data that you would need to change.

 ### Evaluation
 The trained SDRO models for NLVR2 ca be accessed via this [link](https://drive.google.com/file/d/1r3HbVhtGzzYwYUMziU3k3F3PpCnXdEIV/view?usp=sharing).
 The zip directory has the following :-
 - models directory which has trained SW-SDRO and GW-SDRO models for UNITER and VILLA